 Many locals might try to physically assault upon hearing something bad about the Thai royal family, and at the very least you can expect getting verbally attacked.

 - Visas - US citizens planning on traveling to Bangkok for less than 30 days do not need a visa.
 Just make sure your passport is valid for at least 6 months past the date of arrival into this country.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Thai BAHT is the official currency of Bangkok.
 Bear in mind that Kasikom Bank and Siam Commercial Bank have the best exchange rates and, as mentioned earlier, treat the money well: never step on a coin, or throw, tear or burn paper bills, because it shows disrespect to the royal family.

-- Weather - The climate in Bangkok is tropical, with mostly high temperatures and abundance of humidity throughout the year.
+- Weather - The climate in Bangkok is tropical, with mostly high temperatures and an abundance of humidity throughout the year.
 The best time to visit Thailand is between November and February.

 - Airports - Suvarnabhumi Airport, unofficially known as Bangkok Airport, is one of two international airports serving Bangkok the capital of Thailand.
 The other is Don Mueang International Airport.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bangkok, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bangkok, since it covers not only the costs of medical problems but also theft and loss of valuables.